 What is a report card standard setting?

 A report card standard setting is a structured process for deciding what overall scores correspond to each rating category on the school and district report cards.
-In Wisconsin, a panel of experts will help determine the score ranges for the five rating levels, from ‘Significantly Exceeds Expectations’ to ‘Fails to Meet Expectations.’
-They begin by describing what schools at each rating level should be doing well.
-Then, they look at sample school profiles with different performance patterns to make threshold score recommendations for each rating category that will go to State Superintendent Underly for review and adoption.
+In Wisconsin, a panel of experts helped determine the score ranges for the five rating levels, from ‘Significantly Exceeds Expectations’ to ‘Fails to Meet Expectations.’
+They began by describing what schools at each rating level should be doing well.
+Then, they looked at sample school profiles with different performance patterns to make threshold score recommendations for each rating category.
+Those recommendations went to State Superintendent Underly for review and adoption.
+Dr. Underly adopted the recommendations without making any changes.

-Why is DPI going through a report card standard setting?
+Why did DPI go through a report card standard setting?

 School and district report cards have been in place since the 2011-12 school year.
 The report cards resulted from the work of an Accountability Design Team that was led by then Governor Walker, then State Superintendent Evers, and the prior co-chairs of the Legislature’s education committees.
 Since then, several significant updates to report cards have taken place.

-This work is being guided by Wisconsin’s Technical Advisory Committee and facilitated by the Center for Assessment, a national expert in accountability systems.
+This work was guided by Wisconsin’s Technical Advisory Committee and facilitated by the Center for Assessment, a national expert in accountability systems.

-The first report card standard setting meeting will take place virtually on June 10, 2025 (see meeting details) , followed by in-person meetings on August 12-14, 2025.
-As there are not confidential student information or assessment questions being used at these meetings, these working meetings are open to the public for observation.
-Following thorough review and discussion, the group will recommend updated report card rating category thresholds to present to the state superintendent for adoption.
+The first report card standard setting meeting took place virtually on June 10, 2025 (see meeting details) , followed by in-person meetings on August 12-14, 2025 (see meeting details).
+Since there was not confidential student information or assessment questions being used at these meetings, these working meetings were open to the public for observation.
+Following thorough review and discussion, the group recommended updated report card rating category thresholds that were presented to State Superintendent Underly and adopted.

-These updated rating category score ranges will apply to 2024-25 school and district report cards, which will be released in fall 2025.
+These updated rating category score ranges were applied starting with the 2024-25 school and district report cards.

 If you have any questions about the report card standard setting, please contact our team at reportcardhelp@dpi.wi.gov.